[[[ IMPORTANT ]]]

 As we’ve discussed on the forum and via this webinar, Socrates 4.0 is not a simple upgrade: it is a completely new theme.

 What does this mean for Socrates 3.0 users?

-While we will continue to make security and bug fixes to the original Socrates (3.07), it will no longer be sold as of this week.
+Using 4.0 is completely optional.
+If you’re happy with 3.0 keep using it.
+We will continue to make security and bug fixes to the original Socrates (3.07), but it will no longer be sold as of this week.

 You can still download and use Socrates 3.0 in this members area.
 However, we may be altering our activation system and issuing new activation codes in the near future.
 (Don’t worry; the old ones will still work.)

 Existing Socrates customers will be able to purchase this new theme at a steeply discounted rate.
 (See Below and on the Downloads page).

 If you purchased the original Socrates within the last 60 days please contact us via our support desk, before purchasing, if we haven’t contacted you already.

 It has always been our policy that any upgrades to Socrates would be free, unless we released a major overhaul of the theme.
 And this certainly qualifies as a huge update, with more features and options than ever, as well as a new look.

 To put it simply, in order for us to continue to offer great support and put out a quality product, we need to charge for this product.
 It would not have been developed otherwise and it was not our wish to just name it something else.